 You can pick any three projects; they do not need to be within the same theme.

-Shortlisted candidates will be invited to attend an interview at Guy’s Campus, St Thomas’ Campus or Denmark Hill Campus.
-Interviewees are expected to attend all day to engage with the recruitment activities including: an interview panel, tours of facilities, meeting with prospective supervisors, meeting current students and a social event.
+Normally, shortlisted candidates would be invited to attend an interview at Guy’s Campus, St Thomas’ Campus or Denmark Hill Campus.
+And interviewees would be expected to attend all day to engage with the recruitment activities including: an interview panel, tours of facilities, meeting with prospective supervisors and meeting current students.

 Please have a look at the Application Timeline page for the interview dates and ensure you are available to attend on each day.

 Each Theme of the MRC DTP host their own interview days and so the exact format in which the days are run will differ slightly across the themes.

 - All Interview Days will involve an introductory talk from the Theme Lead providing an overview of the programme.

 - Applicants will be asked to prepare a 5-minute presentation and to present this to the panel.

 - Applicants will be asked to critically evaluate a research paper in a discussion scenario with the panel; applicants invited to interview will receive the paper when they are invited to interview.